danesherbs/carbon-emissions-exporter/README.md

 # Consumption exporter
-Server that exports useful physical quantities used by CPU, DRAM and GPU via HTTP for Prometheus consumption.
+Server that exports physical metrics of CPU, GPU and DRAM via HTTP for Prometheus consumption.

 ### Start server
 ```bash